Joc Pederson Player Props: Giants vs. Padres

-Joc Pederson and his .462 on-base percentage over his past 10 games (83 points higher than his season-long percentage), will be in action for the San Francisco Giants versus the San Diego Padres and Seth Lugo on June 20 at 9:45 PM ET.
+The San Francisco Giants, including Joc Pederson and his .656 slugging percentage over his past 10 games, take on starting pitcher Yu Darvish and the San Diego Padres at Oracle Park, Wednesday at 9:45 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Padres.
+In his most recent game, he notched a home run while going 1-for-4 against the Padres.

 Joc Pederson Game Info & Props vs. the Padres